resurvey/TheSurveyBotBunch/README.md

 ![enter image description here](https://cdn.gosurveybot.com/Content/img/thesurveybotbunch/image00.png)

-8) Since you are loading HTML iframe tags of pages that require authentication, it is required that you keep another tab open that has an active login to the [SurveyBot portal](https://golive.gosurveybot.com), or that you select "remember me" when you login, thus enabling cookies to maintain your authenticated session even when tabs are closed. **This is required.**
+8) Since you are loading HTML iframe tags of pages that require authentication, it is required that you keep another tab open that has an active login to the [Shyft portal](https://golive.gosurveybot.com), or that you select "remember me" when you login, thus enabling cookies to maintain your authenticated session even when tabs are closed. **This is required.**

 ![enter image description here](https://cdn.gosurveybot.com/Content/img/thesurveybotbunch/image06.png)

-9) Download “The SurveyBot Bunch” HTML file to your desktop. https://github.com/resurvey/TheSurveyBotBunch/archive/master.zip
+9) Download “The Shyft Bunch” HTML file to your desktop. https://github.com/resurvey/TheSurveyBotBunch/archive/master.zip

 10) Open the HTML file with a WebRTC capable browser (i.e Chrome or Firefox).